APLMOOC/APLMOOC/docs/course/ch2/part4.md

 Matrices are rectangles of data.
 They can be created by reshaping (⍴) a vector.

-!!! info "Typing the reshape operator `⍴`"
+!!! info "Typing the reshape function `⍴`"
      Prefix method: <kbd>PREFIX</kbd> <kbd>r</kbd>
      Tab method: <kbd>r</kbd> <kbd>r</kbd> ++tab++